Updated: May 28

 This answer also depends on how you define “results” and what your expectations of success are.
 For this reason, I always love to spend some time with parents at the beginning of our first session to talk this over with them and set some realistic and achievable goals.
 For example, “be able to read on his own” may not be a good goal to set for the short term.
 You’ll get there, but if that’s how you measure success it is going to take a long time to achieve this goal and you will inevitably get frustrated.
 Instead, I like to measure success in the short term by things like improved self-confidence, improved ability to recognize letters and their sounds, and improved ability to accurately blend sounds together in words.
 These goals will also vary from student to student depending on factors like age.

-We offer at-home, at-school and online tutoring at Fearless Readers, and would love to work with you!
-However, there are many tutors to choose from.
-Finding a good tutor for your child can be tough.
-There are various tutor boards online with tutors saying they work with children with dyslexia, but the majority of them aren’t actually certified or aren’t using a specific Orton-Gillingham program, so be careful there.
+We offer online intervention at Fearless Readers, and would love to work with you!
+However, there are many interventionists to choose from.
+Finding a good interventionist for your child can be tough.
+There are various tutor boards online with individuals saying they work with children with dyslexia, but the majority of them aren’t actually certified or aren’t using a specific Orton-Gillingham program, so be careful there.

 Second, you may start by doing research on which program to use.
-As mentioned earlier, we use the Barton Reading and Spelling System, and while we love it, there are several other Orton-Gillingham based programs to choose from.
-Do some research and find a program you think is a good fit, and then ask the program developers for a list of certified tutors for that program.
+As mentioned earlier, we use the Barton Reading and Spelling System, and while we believe it is the best (due to the amazing transformations we have witnessed), there are several other Orton-Gillingham based programs to choose from.
+Do some research and find a program you think is a good fit, and then ask the program developers for a list of certified instructors for that program.
 If they have a list, you can find out who in your area offers it.

 Finally, tell everyone you are looking for one!
 There are lots of helpful mom and school groups on Facebook and other social media platforms you can join.
 I’d recommend posting in those groups and on your own page that you need one and you will likely get many referrals.

-Once you find a tutor, I highly recommend you and your child meet with them in person (or on a video call if it is online tutoring) to make sure they are a good fit before you actually make or sign an agreement with them.
+Once you find an interventionist, I highly recommend you and your child meet with them in person (or on a video call if it is online) to make sure they are a good fit before you actually make or sign an agreement with them.
 They may have all the right credentials and qualifications, but you and your child will be working closely with this person and it is imperative that you both like them and fit with their personality.

 Don't feel badly if you find out they aren’t a good fit for your child’s learning style.
-You could have 5 different tutors all using the same program, but each one might approach the way they structure their sessions and interact with your child in a completely different way.
-It will be unpleasant for everyone involved if your child has to work with someone they clearly don’t work well with.
+You could have 5 different interventionists all using the same program, but each one might approach the way they structure their sessions and interact with your child in a completely different way.

 After you’ve decided they are a good fit, here are some questions you might want to ask them:

-Do you specialize in working with children with dyslexia and do you use an Orton-Gillingham program? (if the answer to either question is no, then you should keep looking for other tutors)
+Do you specialize in working with children with dyslexia and do you use an Orton-Gillingham program? (if the answer to either question is no, then you should keep looking)

 Will you be giving my child homework?